New York University School of Law: Costs

+The majority of the Fall 2024 entering JD class received financial aid, with an average annual scholarship award of $31,698.
+NYU Law’s Loan Repayment Assistance Program (LRAP) eases the burden of debt repayment for qualifying alumni who choose careers in public service.
+Most LRAP participants can earn up to $110,000 a year and have no monthly payment on their law school loans.

 Facilities

+Buildings

 NYU Law School facilities at the school's Washington Square Campus include:

 Vanderbilt Hall

 The law school's main building, named after Arthur T. Vanderbilt, occupies the entire block between West Third and Washington Square South (West Fourth) and between Macdougal and Sullivan Streets.
 Part of the first floor as well as the underground floors host the library, which it shares with Furman Hall.
 The first floor also holds the auditorium, student center, and main banquet hall.
 The second floor is mostly classrooms, while the third and fourth floors are mostly faculty and dean offices.

 Furman Hall

 Located on West 3rd Street between Sullivan and Thompson Streets, and on Sullivan and Thompson Streets between West 3rd and West 4th Streets, Furman Hall opened on January 22, 2004, and is named for alumnus and donor Jay Furman.
 It connects to Vanderbilt Hall through the law library, part of which is underneath Sullivan Street.
 The underground level also hosts the Lawyering faculty.
 Floors one-three have classrooms, lounges, and study space.
 The fourth floor hosts the career counseling program, and the fifth and sixth floors house the legal practice clinics.
 The highest floors, generally inaccessible to non-residents, are apartments for faculty and their families.
 The ninth floor is accessible to students and hosts the Lester Pollack Colloquium room.

 The building's West 3rd Street facade incorporates the remaining part of the facade of a townhouse that Edgar Allan Poe lived in from 1844 to 1846, near the site where the house originally stood, the result of a settlement between NYU and preservationists who objected to the university's 2000 plan to tear down the building, which had already lost two stories from the time that Poe dwelled there.